Scams

 Rug pulls and fake tokens are indisputably the biggest problem in crypto.
 The amount of money lost to these scammers over the years has been truly staggering.
 The way these work is by writing a smart contract (typically on Ethereum or BNB Chain) to distribute tokens to unsuspecting investors.
 Once investors have thrown enough money in for the scammer's tastes, they execute the rug pull by draining liquidity pools and taking all the money.

 This is similar to the "doubling money" scams mentioned previously; investing in something with the hopes of getting rich quick.
-Some perfect examples include YouTuber Ice Poseidon rugging his users for $500k in a BNB chain scam and Kim Kardashian shilling "Ethereum Max," which went to zero.
+Some perfect examples include YouTuber Ice Poseidon rugging his users for $500k in a BNB chain scam and Kim Kardashian shilling "Ethereum Max," which crashed to zero.

 Furthermore, these scams typically start up on the r/CryptoMoonShots subreddit with bot spam.
 The best way to avoid these scams is to do your DD and only invest in reputable projects you can trust, which are traded on major exchanges like Coinbase and Binance.